metafacture/metafacture-core/README.md

 Options:

-- `default`: Default value to use for unknown values.
+- `"default"`: Default value to use for unknown values.
+The `"default"`-key needs to be in quotation marks since it is a reserved word in Java.
 (Default: Old value)
 - `delete`: Whether to delete unknown values.
 (Default: `false`)
 - `print_unknown`: Whether to print unknown values.
 (Default: `false`)